Premium-Quality Kami Iron Ore Project

 Kami Project Highlights

-Alderon is re-booting its Kami Project to take advantage of improved iron ore prices, reduced CAPEX requirements and available infrastructure.
+Alderon is developing its high-grade Kami Iron Ore Project to take advantage of improved iron ore prices, reduced CAPEX requirements and available infrastructure.
 The Kami Project has access to skilled labour, quality infrastructure and a high-grade iron ore deposit, and will deliver a quality product that is cost-effectively shipped to customers around the world.
 The Kami Project is held through The Kami LP, as to 75% by Alderon and 25% by HBIS Group Co.
 Ltd

 Ideally located in Canada's premier iron ore district, the Labrador Trough